alexvznk/printbeat/README.md

+# Commands to speed up the preview of this project
+  - gem update xcodeproj
+  - pod deintegrate
+  - pod install   --verbose

 # Printbeat
 Printbeat is an e-commerce iOS application where you can purchase canvas art.
 - Two apps in total: User App and Admin App.